Unit-generated orders of real quadratic fields I. Class number bounds: Introduction

 Every real quadratic field contains infinitely many orders that are unit-generated orders, as (taking $\Delta = \disc(K)$) it contains infinitely many units $\e>1$, with $\e = \frac{1}{2}(a+ b\sqrt{\Delta}) = \frac{1}{2} (a + \sqrt{a^2 \mp 4})$ and $a^2-b^2\Delta = \pm 4$.

 The main object of this paper is to prove results on class numbers in the two parametric families of unit-generated quadratic orders.
 These include: \begin{enumerate} \item[(1)] An asymptotic estimate for the size of class numbers of $\OO_{n^2 \mp 4}$ as $n \to \infty$.
-The estimate is ineffective in general, but includes an effective computability result for subclasses of unit-generated orders in which the associated fundamental discriminants are bounded. \item[(2)] A complete classification of unit-generated maximal orders having class number one. \item[(3)] A list of unit-generated orders (maximal and non-maximal) having class number one, which is complete for $\Delta < 10^{10}$ and conjecturally complete overall. \item[(4)] A list of unit-generated orders (maximal and non-maximal) whose wide class group is $2$-torsion, which is complete for $\Delta < 10^{10}$.
-It identifies all such orders having one class per genus in this range.
-It is conjecturally complete for both problems. \end{enumerate}
+The estimate is ineffective in general, but includes an effective computability result for subclasses of unit-generated orders in which the associated fundamental discriminants are bounded. \item[(2)] A complete classification of unit-generated quadratic orders having class number one. \item[(3)] An (ineffective) proof of finiteness of the number of unit-generated orders whose wide class group is $2$-torsion.
+This set includes all unit-generated orders having one class per genus.
+We tabulate a list of unit-generated quadratic orders whose wide class group is $2$-torsion, complete for $\Delta < 10^{10}$, and identify all such orders having one class per genus for $\Delta < 10^{10}$.
+The list is conjecturally complete for both problems. \end{enumerate}

 The family $\Delta^{+}(n)$ is of special interest because its members appear phenomenologically in the structure of SIC-POVMs in quantum information theory; see \Cref{subsec:13}.
 Numerical evidence for the connection between SIC-POVMs and the orders of discriminant $\Delta^{+}(n)$ is detailed in \cite{kopplagarias2}.